 About this place

-Piccaninny has several different trails to choose from, from a short 700m return walk to a minimum 20km return overnight hike along the Piccaninny Creek into the Gorge system.
-Piccaninny Carpark is 27km from the visitor centre.
+Piccaninny has several different trails to choose from, from a short 700m return walk to a minimum 20km return overnight hike along Piccaninny Creek into the gorge system.
+Piccaninny parking area is 27km from the visitor centre.

-This short uneven loop takes you up close among the beehive domes, where you can clearly see the different layers of the sediment and the protective banding of the iron oxide and cyanobacteria.
+This short, uneven loop takes you up close among the beehive domes, where you can clearly see the different layers of the sediment and the protective banding of the orange iron oxide and grey cyanobacteria.

 - Distance 6 km return walk